Southampton Common: Waterworks

 In 1803 the first of a number of reservoirs was constructed by the Southampton Waterworks commissioners.
 The reservoir was constructed behind the Cowherd's inn.
 The second reservoir to be built on the common was constructed in 1830 just to the north of the initial reservoir and a third was added in 1831.

-In 1835 the Southampton Waterworks commissioners decided to build an artesian well on the common.
+In 1835 the Southampton Waterworks commissioners decided to dig an artesian well on the common.
 Work started on the well in 1836 but stopped a year later.
-Work stated again in 1842 but issues with the well producing only small amounts of water and disagreements between conservatives and radicals among the Southampton Waterworks commissioners resulted in work stopping in 1845.
+Work started again in 1842 but issues with the well producing only small amounts of water and disagreements between conservatives and radicals among the Southampton Waterworks commissioners resulted in work stopping in 1845.
 Over the following decades occasional further drilling took place on the well with the final work being carried out in 1883 reaching a depth of 1317 ft.

 In 1850 a further pair of reservoirs was constructed on the northern part of the common this time to hold water taken from the River Itchen at Mansbridge.
 The power to do this came from Southampton Waterworks Amendment Act 1850.
 Water stopped being transferred from Mansbridge in 1892 and the reservoirs were converted to covered reservoirs in 1895.
 Meanwhile, the reservoir behind the Cowherd's inn (the first reservoir constructed on the common) was filled in 1871.
 The second and third reservoirs continued to see some use supplying water for watering the roads.
 The third reservoir was used for sailing model yachts from 1894 and in 1897 complaints over its condition resulted in the banks being rebuilt in concrete.